 Given the lack of major airports in the area (Charleston International is relatively small), many cruise passengers heading out of Charleston elect to drive to the port.
-In fact, cities including Raleigh, Charlotte, Jacksonville, Savannah, and all points in between are within a manageable drive from the port.
+In fact, cities including Raleigh, Charlotte, Atlanta, Jacksonville, Savannah, and all points in between are within a manageable drive from the port.

 Official Port Parking (At the Ship)

-The Charleston Cruise Port offers the most convenient parking options, located right at the port and a short ride aboard a shuttle (or walk) to the ship.
+The Charleston cruise port offers the most convenient parking option, located right at the port and a short ride aboard a shuttle (or walk) to the ship.
 Most people elect to park here for their cruise.

 To reach the lot, you need to enter the port at Gate #2, located north of the port at the intersection of Laurens and Concord Streets.

 When you first arrive, be sure to have your cruise papers with you.
 They will be checked as only people sailing on the cruise will be allowed into the port parking area.
 Once inside the gate, you will be put into a snaking line to pay for your parking, unload baggage, and then park your car.
 There is ample space for parking, so reservations are not required.

 The parking rate is $20 per day for regular vehicles.
 Campers and RVs are charged $50 per day.
 Vehicles with handicapped permits (placard or license plate) may park free of charge.
-Check and major credit cards are accepted for payment.
-Cash is not accepted.
+Money orders and major credit cards are accepted for payment.
+Cash and personal checks are not accepted.